About NSU Stem Outreach

 Each month, Dr. Amy Dolan and a team of biology and biology education majors make online visits to classrooms to teach students about STEM in an exciting, hands-on way.
 NSU STEM Outreach has educated students in areas such as ecology, biology, physiology, physics, engineering, and chemistry.
 Past projects have focused on topics such as predator/prey relations, pollinators, DNA, the brain, density, and pH.

 STEM Outreach serves area schools including elementary schools in Britton, Groton and Aberdeen.
 STEM Outreach also provides anatomy-based tours of Northern's cadaver lab to regional high schools.

 - To illustrate predator/prey relationships, students dissected owl pellets (owl waste), found animal bones, and created dichotomous keys.
 Students passed around real animal skulls, identifying each as predator or prey.

 - We measured teachers' brain waves right in the classroom with electroencephalograms (EEGs)!
 Teachers wore swim caps to mimic a shaved head; electrodes were placed; and students could see brain waves on screen.
 We used models to discuss the brain's parts and functions.

 - We introduced astronomy, discussing solar eclipses and constellations.
 Students made constellations and created stories to go with them.
 Students also created a large-scale model of the solar system and visualized distance using inflatable planets and yarn.

-STEM Outreach provides a great opportunity for NSU students looking for in-classroom experience, volunteer work, or resume building.
-As a student volunteer, you'll work alongside faculty providing STEM education in classrooms.
+STEM Outreach provides a great opportunity for Northern students looking for in-classroom experience, volunteer work, or resume building.
+Student volunteers work alongside faculty providing STEM education in classrooms.
 Biology education majors can use STEM Outreach to fulfill Biology 495 requirements.
 NSU biology and biology education students are crucial to our success!